tomasfarias/airflow-dbt-python/docs/development.rst

 airflow-dbt-python uses `Poetry <https://python-poetry.org/>`_ for project management.
 Ensure it's installed before running: see `Poetry's installation documentation <https://python-poetry.org/docs/#installation>`_.

-Additionally, we recommend running the following commands in a virtual environment.

 Installing Airflow
 ------------------

-For running unit-tests we require a local installation of Airflow.
+Development requires a local installation of Airflow, as airflow-dbt-python doesn't come bundled with one.
 We can install a specific version using ``pip``:

 .. code-block:: shell

-   pip install apache-airflow==1.10.12
+   pip install apache-airflow==2.2

 .. note::
-   Installin any 1.X version of Airflow will raise warnings due to dependency conflicts with ``dbt-core``.
-These conflicts should not impact airflow-dbt-python.
+   Installing any 1.X version of Airflow will raise warnings due to dependency conflicts with ``dbt-core``.
+However, these conflicts should not impact airflow-dbt-python.

-Or install the ``airflow`` extra which will fetch the latest version of Airflow with major version 2:
+Installing the ``airflow`` extra will fetch the latest version of Airflow with major version 2:

 .. code-block:: shell